Blue-Ventures-Conservation/GEM/README.md

 parameters are location-agnostic, such as the percentage of allowable cloud cover, others, like the coastal tidal zone, are very location-specific.
 The code is well commented to help aid in the determination of the optimal parameters to set before running, but it is important to remember how the default parameters were selected.
-Importantly, all parameters can be changed by the user to meet their needs - the Myanmar pilot serves as beginning to end demonstration of how the tool works.
+Importantly, all parameters can be changed by the user to meet their needs - the Myanmar pilot serves as a beginning to end demonstration of how the tool works.

 ##OPERATION